tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-v62-authenticating-service-fabric-rest-requests.md

   - "zh-tw"
 ---
 # Authenticating Service Fabric REST Requests
 A Service Fabric cluster can be secured using X.509 certificates, Kerberos, or a combination of X.509 certificates and Kerberos.
-This topic describes:
+This article describes:

 -   How to edit the cluster manifest to make the HttpGatewayEndpoints (REST endpoint) adhere the specific security solution.